 Some ideas for a Master thesis

-Traditional security approaches based on access control and authorization are not adequate to address these requirements.
+Traditional access control mechanisms are not adequate to address these requirements.

 The underlying fundamental problem is that those approaches are preventive and thus they are not able to deal with exceptions.

 The goal of the project is to develop a practical privacy framework that shifts the problem of preventing infringements into a problem

 of detecting infringements.

 The project requires investigation on systematic log auditing techniques, use of patterns and privacy metrics to detect and quantify infringements.

 - A. Adriansyah, B. van Dongen, and N. Zannone.